How Long Does it Take to Get a Home Equity Loan?

 What is a home equity loan?

-Home equity loan vs. home equity line of credit
+What’s the difference between a home equity loan vs. a home equity line of credit (HELOC)

 How long does it take to get a home equity loan?